MicroWabin/Super-Duper-Moon-Hyprland-Rice-1000/README.md

 This was my first project using Quickshell, and most of the development time went into learning how to build the custom moon widget.
 I also had to learn a little bit about Blender to create the moon.
 I hope you enjoy this rice as much as I enjoyed making it!

+I took this image as inspiration:

+(add image)

 ## Keybinds:

 - Mod + Enter: Alacritty